210215-USF-NET/WestonDavidson-code/daily-notes/2-16-2021/storeNotes.md

 # P0 requirements have been reworded, double check them in discord
 - copy new requirements into notes
+- have most of the user structure finished by next week!!! search customer, add customer, navigate and view location inventory, try to have a placeholder order functionality done.
+Models, business logic should be working. files, static collections, keep data layer far away from business logic if possible.
+- do something similar to class for data stuff with toh

+- should allow multiple products and multiple KINDS of products in a single order
 # P0 Notes
 -   Have a theme!
 Make your store unique.